Vietnam.vn - Nền tảng quảng bá Việt Nam

 From incubating squid…

-This season, traders sit in the fishing village waiting, occasionally fishing boats come in, bringing fresh, curved, sparkling, shiny squid, all of which are purchased by traders at stable prices.
+This season, traders sit in the fishing village waiting, occasionally fishing boats come in, bringing with them fresh, curved, shiny squid, all of which are purchased by traders at stable prices.
 However, according to long-time fishermen here, the source of squid is getting less and less each year while the demand for consumption is increasing.
 Seeing that, a son of Tuy Phong district has researched through books and newspapers, watched ocean exploration programs and discovered that: Squid is very easy to raise and has pioneered the experiment of breeding squid and raising commercial squid.
 He is Mach Van Quang (born in 1973) in Ward 5 - Lien Huong town.

 Mr. Quang's cage area is raising squid and fish.

 Taking us to visit 12 cages anchored in Phuoc The fishing village, where Quang is raising squid, the man with a tanned face shared with us the process of getting to where he is today.
 Having worked in shrimp farms in Vinh Tan commune, Quang has some understanding of the techniques of raising juveniles, but when applying them to squid, it is not simple.
 “In 2021, I tried it for the first time, buying squid eggs from fishermen, then putting them in oxygenated cement tanks and incubating them.
-After about 5-7 days, the eggs slowly hatched into baby squid.
-I thought it was a success, seeing the tiny squids swimming around, I was so happy.
+After about 5-7 days, the eggs slowly hatched into baby squids.
+I thought it was a success, seeing the tiny squids swimming around, I was very happy.
 But after only 1 month, the baby squids slowly died.”

 quang-1.jpg